SkylaWang/ToyRobot/README.md

   REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.

 ### Special rule:
+- Any command before first PLACE will be ignored.
 - Any command that would cause the robot to fall will be ignored.
 - Commands are mannualy input.
 Ensure each line has one command.
 - Output will only display after excute REPORT command.